nevans/state_chart/README.md

 ## Usage

 _TODO: Write usage instructions here_

+*This gem is not really usable or useful yet!* _...which is why it hasn't been pushed to rubygems yet._

 _The API is still a little bit in flux before the first release, so... until this README has more instructions, this is just a fun thought experiment._